Shark attack prevention: Electronic shark deterrents

 Electronic devices create an electromagnetic field to deter shark attacks and are used by surfers, scuba divers, snorkelers, spearfishers, ocean kayak fishers, swimming areas off boats and for ocean fishing.
-The Ocean Guardian devices are considered one of the few electrical devices on the market that has performed independent trials to determine the effectiveness at deterring shark attacks.
-Whilst it is noted the Shark Shield Technology does not work in all situations and divers have been attacked whilst wearing Shark Shield, new modelling research from Flinders University states that the proper use of personal electronic deterrents is an effective way to prevent future deaths and injuries.
-It is estimated that these devices can save up to 1063 Australian lives along the coastline over the next 50 years.
+The Ocean Guardian devices, marketed with the Shark Shield brand name, are considered one of the few electrical devices on the market that has performed independent trials to determine the effectiveness at deterring shark attacks.
+Whilst it is noted the Shark Shield technology does not work in all situations and divers have been attacked whilst wearing Shark Shield, modelling research from Flinders University in 2021 indicated that the proper use of personal electronic deterrents is an effective way to prevent future deaths and injuries.
+It was estimated that these devices could save up to 1063 Australian lives along the coastline over 50 years.

 The West Australian government in 2017 announced that they are supporting the Ocean Guardian FREEDOM7 and the Ocean Guardian FREEDOM+ Surf via a $200 subsidiary.